jakobib/angularjs2014/angularjs-library-services.md

 </html>
 ```

-The resulting HTML page looks like the following figure:
+The resulting HTML page would look like this:

 ![Suggest Wikipedia articles with ng-suggest](suggest_wikipedia_en.png)